MRLintern/2D-Heat-Equation_OpenMP/README.md

 ## Scenario

-The north (top) plate has a temperature of 0 deg. celsius The rest of the plate-sides have temperatures of 100 deg. celsius
+The north (top) plate has a temperature of 0 deg. celsius.
+The rest of the plate-sides have temperatures of 100 deg. celsius

                             I = 0

                [0][0]------------------[0][N-1]
                     |                  |
              J = 0  |                  |  J = N-1